October 29, 2022

 My dad knew firsthand of the fearlessness and courage it takes to share speech that is truly free for everyone.
 He and his four siblings and mother helped my Italian-immigrant grandfather, Armondo Perilli, edit and publish their own Italian newspaper, Il Secolo XX or 20th Century, on the first floor of their New Jersey home.

 Recently, I asked my aunts how my grandfather had gotten the scar I had seen across his left cheek in photographs.
-Aunt Louise said she’d never forget the day her father answered a knock on their front door and a man with a knife slashed her father’s face over an article published in their newspaper.
+Aunt Louise said she’d never forget the day her father answered a knock on their front door and a man with a knife slashed her father’s face over an article published in his newspaper.
 Her father had grabbed a kitchen towel and pressed it to his face as he rushed to the hospital.

 “Ink runs through your blood,” my dad used to tell me.
 Early in my communications career and, again, during my one of family’s last birthday celebrations with my dad before he passed, he gifted me with the same birthday card of Superwoman “who always finds a way to save the day.”